isomerpages/moe-peircesec/_co-curriculum/Sexuality Education in Schools (SED).md

 10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex **A** and insert a hyperlink for parents to download the form).
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex%20A_SEd%20Parent%20Opt%20Out%20Form_2023.pdf).
 The completed form is to be submitted by **31/01/2023**.

 12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex **B** and insert a hyperlink for parents to download the form).
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex%20B_eTeens%20Parent%20Opt%20Out%20Form_2023.pdf).
 The completed form is to be submitted by **31/01/2023**.

-13. Parents can contact the school at Ms Wong Hei Man (HOD/CCE (Covering)) at 6457 6454 or email her at wong\_hei\_man@schools.gov.sg for discussion or to seek clarification about the school’s Sexuality Education programme.
+13. Parents can contact the school at Ms Wong Hei Man (HOD/CCE (Covering)) at 6457 6454 or email her at wong_hei_man@schools.gov.sg for discussion or to seek clarification about the school’s Sexuality Education programme.